EdwinWenink/ai-ethics-tool-landscape/content/tools/DeepLIFT.md

 The linked repository implements the functionality explained in this paper.
 Other {{< explanation "gradient-based" >}} interpretation methods are also implemented, including:

-- gradient-times-input (equivalent to Layerwise Relevance Propagation in networks using ReLU)
+- gradient * input (equivalent to Layerwise Relevance Propagation in networks using ReLU; see Shrikumar et al. )
 - guided backprop (see Springenberg et al.)
-- integrated gradients ( see Sundararajan et al. )
+- integrated gradients ( see the two papers from Sundararajan et al. )

 DeepLIFT is {{< category "model-specific" >}} because it is designed specifically for deep neural networks, more specifically `Keras` and `TensorFlow` models.

 The first step to applying `DeepLIFT` is to construct a new layer for each layer in the original neural network and specify it's inputs, thereby creating a network that will return importances.
 For `Keras` (2.0) models, there is autoconversion functionality as illustrated in the quickstart of the README.

+Note that because these layers are extra, existing gradient operators are not overridden.
+The application of `DeepLIFT` should thus not affect the predictions of the original network.

+TODO: explain difference between the Rescale rule and the RevealCancel rule.

 A 15-min introduction to DeepLIFT can be found [here](https://vimeo.com/238275076):